 \begin{theorem} Consider treatments $A$ and $B$, along with an outcome $Y$.
 Assume that both $A$ and $B$ independently cause $Y$, without causing each other.
 Additionally, suppose the effects of both $A$ and $B$ on $Y$ are monotonic, meaning $\Pr(Y_{a_0}=y_1, Y_{a_1}=y_0) = \Pr(Y_{b_0}=y_1, Y_{b_1}=y_0) = 0$.
 Under these conditions, without imposing any other assumptions, such as absence of confounding between $A$, $B$, and $Y$, the probability distribution $\Pr(Y_a)$, representing the outcome under different levels of treatment $A$, is not identifiable solely from the joint distribution $\Pr(Y_{a, b})$ and $\Pr(Y, A, B)$.
-Furthermore, the Average Treatment Effect (ATE), defined as the difference in probabilities between different treatment levels, $\Pr(Y_a = y) - \Pr(Y_{a'} = y)$, remains unidentifiable.
+Furthermore, the ATE, defined as the difference in probabilities between different treatment levels, $\Pr(Y_a = y) - \Pr(Y_{a'} = y)$, remains unidentifiable.
 Finally, these quantities are not identifiable even if we relax the assumption of monotonicity or if we only have observational or factorial data alone. \end{theorem} \begin{proof} See the proof in Theorem~\ref{theorem:nointeractmono} (in the appendix). \end{proof}

 This finding is sufficient to establish the non-identifiability of the estimand given the problem.
-Consequently, any endeavor to estimate the single-treatment quantity using data from two treatments and observational data without substantial assumptions will yield biased results.
+Consequently, attempts to estimate the single-treatment quantity using data from two treatments and observational data without substantial assumptions can yield biased results.
 I term this bias F-Bias.

 \begin{corollary}[F-bias] Consider an estimand of interest $\Pr(Y_{a} = y)$.
 Let $\hat\theta$ denote an estimator, constructed as a function of other estimators for $\Pr(Y_{a,b} = y)$ and $\Pr(y,a,b)$.
 Almost surely $\hat\theta$ will exhibit bias, given the non-identification result.
 This bias is referred to as F-bias. \end{corollary}